tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 They answered an open challenge laid out by Pure Gold ([Gabriel Queen](@/w/gabriel-queen.md) and [Vic Golden](@/w/vic-golden.md)).
 This was the culmination of a storyline started back in PTW, where the two teams joined forces to prevent PAKA from becoming the inaugural Tag Team Champions.
 That plan failed, and the two teams feuded bitterly over it.

+On June 9th, [Sambor](@/w/sambor.md) posted a [black and white photo](https://www.instagram.com/p/C7_u3gIsgSO/) of him and his valet Rusałka, on his Instagram profile.
+He thanked the organization, Pawłowski himself, the fans, for helping him on his path to becoming a wrestler.
+This was also interpreted as his exit from PTW.

 #### Silence and confusion

 As this crisis was developing, PTW's social media channels stayed silent.